pfchen93/Python/README.md

 # Python
-It includes python scripts I write
+It includes python scripts I write for learning Python